Model Artifacts#

 metrics=context.results,

-labels={"class": "sklearn.linear_model.LogisticRegression"})
+labels={"class": "sklearn.linear_model.LogisticRegression"},

-gen_func = code_to_function(name='train_iris',
+gen_func = project.set_function(

 train_iris_func = project.set_function(gen_func).apply(auto_mount())

-train_iris = train_iris_func.run(name='train_iris',
+train_iris = train_iris_func.run(

-The following example gets the model from models_path and test data in test_set with the expected label provided as a column of the test data.
+The following example gets the model from models_path and gets test data in test_set with the expected label provided as a column of the test data.
 The name of the column containing the expected label is provided in label_column.
 The example then retrieves the models, runs the model with the test data and updates the model with the metrics and results of the test data.

 from pickle import load